What You Need to Know (Before You Apply)

-- ABF’s current combined grant-and-loan award for post-secondary education in North America is approximately $4,500.
+- ABF’s current combined grant-and-loan award for post-secondary education in North America is approximately $4,500 per year, per individual.
 We do not currently offer grant-only awards.

 - All applicants must be practicing Christian Scientists.
 Regular attendance at church or Sunday School is a minimum requirement.